FuelCycleFIT/FITProject/Feature_1/README.md

 In this part, the feature **Update the fuel composition vs. Fixed Fraction** is assessed.
+Specifications details are low in odrer to let a high degree of freedom in the solving.

 The roadmap for this exercice is as following :

-1. Reactor fuel and design
+1. Reactor design and fuel

 Given the different tools, methods, and specialization of each institution, it will not be possible for every institution to model the same reactor exactly the same way and fairly compare results across different codes (this would be a code-to-code comparison, which is not the purpose of the FIT Benchmarks).
 This is why we will allow each participant to model the specific reactor/fuel design(s) with which they are more familiar and for which they may already have models, as long as they fit the general guideline (specification) that one of these models is for a fast spectrum (e.g., metallic fuel in SFR) and another one is for a thermal spectrum (e.g., MOX fuel in PWR).